-Muyungi shared Tanzania's experience in launching a comprehensive National Clean Cooking Strategy, emphasizing the importance of high-level political commitment, Earlier, at the opening speaking about the coordinated stakeholder engagement, and the purpose of the summit she said, "This integration of private sector participation.

-commitments, announce new He praised President Hassan's role as a global partnerships and drive momentum champion bringing the issue to the highest level of African governments.
+Muyungi shared Tanzania's experience in launching a comprehensive National Clean Cooking Strategy, emphasizing the importance of high-level political commitment, Earlier, at the opening speaking about the coordinated stakeholder engagement, and the commitments, announce new He praised President Hassan's role as a global partnerships and drive momentum champion bringing the issue to the highest level of African governments.

-The two-day meeting was organized by "It is important to elevate it to the highest being deployed across the continent, from fuelefficient biomass stoves to cutting-edge electric cooking appliances with pay-as-you-go financing models.
+The two-day meeting was organized by "It is important to elevate it to the highest the Government of Tanzania and Mission level...
+She is the champion of clean cooking," 300, an unprecedented collaboration he said.
+He stressed: "It's important that there between the African Development Bank is a champion who can elevate clean cooking in Group, the World Bank Group and global terms of partnerships and partner with others partners, to address Africa's electricity to address this issue.
+He added that Tanzania is on track to transition 80 percent of its population to clean cooking technologies by 2034, thanks to the efforts of President being deployed across the continent, from fuelefficient biomass stoves to cutting-edge electric cooking appliances with pay-as-you-go financing models.
 He stressed the availability of funding for clean cooking projects, pending the approval of carbon credit regulations by governments.